 Mulching vegetable gardens: best type of mulch & instructions

 Mulching in your vegetable garden is an excellent way to save water and improve soil health.
-The many aspects to mulching in your vegetable garden are described in detail in this article.
+Keep reading to learn more about the many aspects to mulching vegetable gardens.

 Lettuce surrounded by straw mulch

 Bare exposed soil isn’t appealing to most gardeners, nor is it often found in nature.
-In most climates, plants will start to grow in order to cover, protect, and hold exposed soil in place almost immediately.
-In our vegetable gardens we have a propensity to remove the “weeds”, which are really just plants out of place, in an attempt to help our focus plants grow and reduce competition.
+In most climates, plants will start to grow almost immediately in order to cover and protect exposed soil and to hold it in place.
+In our vegetable gardens, we have a propensity to remove the “weeds”, which are really just out of place plants, in an attempt to help our focus plants grow and reduce competition.
 This leads to patches of bare soil.
-Therefore, by mulching in your garden, you can reduce the germination of seeds of unwanted plant species and improve the aesthetics of your garden by eliminating the bare soil.
+By mulching your vegetable garden, you can reduce the germination of seeds of unwanted plant species and make your garden more aesthetically pleasing by eliminating the bare soil.

-The simple answer is yes, mulching is very important in a vegetable garden.
-There are, however, advantages and disadvantages depending on the material used, as well as how and where it is applied.
+Yes, mulching is very important in a vegetable garden.
+That said, there are advantages and disadvantages depending on the material used as well as how and where it is applied.
 There are four main benefits to mulching your vegetable garden: improving soil health, conserving natural resources, controlling the germination of unwanted plants, and improving aesthetics.

 Advantages to mulching vegetable gardens

-• Soil protection and water conservation: Mulch provides a cover layer that helps to reduce erosion from water and wind.
-Mulches also can help to insulate and increase soil temperatures in winter, while in the summer, shading the soil and decreasing evaporation, thereby maintaining a more consistent moisture level and cooler soil temperatures.
-By covering soil with mulch, you also reduce the formation of hard crusts brought on by water evaporating off the bare soil which is baking in the sun.
+• Soil protection and water conservation: mulch provides a cover layer that helps to reduce erosion from water and wind.
+Mulches also can help to insulate and increase soil temperatures in winter.
+In the summer, they can shade the soil and decrease evaporation, thereby maintaining a more consistent moisture level and cooler soil temperatures.
+By covering soil with mulch, you also reduce the formation of hard crusts brought on by water evaporating off the bare soil that has been baking in the sun.

-• Soil health: While mulch provides a protective layer for your soil, it also provides a protective layer for your soil microorganisms, which are very important in soil health.
+• Soil health: mulch provides a protective layer not only for your soil, but also for your soil microorganisms, which are very important for soil health.
 Soil microorganisms are vital for the nutrient cycle in the soil.
-They also churn the soil and keep it loose and friable, making it easier for the gardener to cultivate the soil.
+They also churn the soil and keep it loose and friable, making it easier for us gardeners to cultivate the soil.
 Depending on the type of mulch you choose, microorganisms will also break the mulch down and add to the nutrient levels in the soil.

-• Unwanted plant control and aesthetics: While many gardeners do not like “weedy” overgrown gardens, bare exposed soil isn’t very nice to look at either.
-Mulch solves both problems.
+• Unwanted plant control and aesthetics: while many gardeners do not like “weedy” overgrown gardens, bare exposed soil isn’t very nice to look at either.
+Mulch solves both of these problems.
 The many small seeds found in the soil will struggle to grow through a thick layer of mulch.
-Also, mulch reduces the light that transmits through to the soil, which is needed by some seeds to germinate at all.
+Also, mulch reduces the amount of light that gets through to the soil, which can be helpful as it stops plants whose seeds need light to germinate from growing.

 Disadvantages to mulching vegetable gardens